charles-55/ElevatorScheduler/README.md

 Main class - This class is used to run the program.

-FloorTest - This is a test class that tests the methods in the Floor and FloorSubsytem classes.
+FloorTest - This is a test class that tests the methods in the Floor and FloorSubsystem classes.

 ElevatorTest - This is a test class that tests the methods in the Elevator class.